Where is innovation going?

 What are the key factors that lead to a new idea becoming successful?

 Stakeholders, including product development teams, experts in finishing and merchants, all have to be aware of the expectations in terms of quality and price.
 Everyone must also be aware of what needs to be done from the sustainability point of view.
+If all parties are on the same page with the same agenda, it increases the probability of success.

 What are the most common reasons for a good idea failing to achieve market success?